AnudamanSingh/Systems-Analyst-portfolio/README.md

-# Systems Analytics Portfolio
+# Systems Analyst Portfolio
 ## About Me
-I focus on analyzing system behavior, data flows, and operational performance to identify inefficiencies, failures, and optimization opportunities.
-My background includes system troubleshooting, log analysis, and automation.
+I am a Systems Support professional responsible for ensuring the reliability and performance of IT systems environment of approximately 300 computers.
+I specialize in resolving complex technical issues, monitoring system health, managing Active Directory, and implementing proactive measures to maintain high availability and operational efficiency.
+My work includes troubleshooting, system optimization, automation, and providing support to end-users and IT teams.

 ## Portfolio Focus
+- Advanced system troubleshooting and problem resolution
+- Daily monitoring and maintenance of IT systems to ensure optimal performance
+- Active Directory management and ensuring all computers are domain-connected
-- System performance analysis
+- Event and log analysis for issue identification
-- Log and metrics interpretation
+- Performance monitoring and optimization across ~300 workstations
-- Data flow and dependency mapping
-- Root cause analysis
+- Root cause analysis of recurring IT issues
-- Automation for system monitoring and cleanup
+- Automation for system maintenance, monitoring, and cleanup
+- Supporting cross-functional teams with IT operational insights

 ## Technical Skills
-- Windows / Linux systems
+- Windows / Linux system administration
+- Active Directory management (user/computer accounts, group policies, domain connectivity)
-- System logs & event analysis
+- Event and system log analysis
-- PowerShell / Bash (automation)
+- PowerShell / Bash scripting for automation
-- SQL (data analysis basics)
+- SQL basics for data troubleshooting and reporting
-- Monitoring concepts (CPU, memory, disk, latency)
+- Monitoring system performance (CPU, memory, disk, latency)
-- Networking fundamentals (DNS, TCP/IP)
+- Networking fundamentals (DNS, TCP/IP, connectivity troubleshooting)
+- IT operational best practices and documentation

 ## Repository Structure
 - `case-studies/`